TEMPLATE FOR APPLICATION GROUP

 The typical workflow for generating code using the existing template is the following:

-3. Run Cookiecutter to generate base and services layers: cookiecutter --no-input ./.
+folder (if you already run Cookiecutter). - Run Cookiecutter to generate base and services layers:

-5. Verify generated code by running TF init/plan/apply.
+directory and edit generated files as needed. - Verify generated code by running TF init/plan/apply.

 Note: The template does not include sources for shared modules for obvious reasons.
 Thus, you won’t be able to perform step 5 with the provided template code.
 At the same time, the code will allow you to explore the solution.